bostiog1/Full-Stack-MERN/README.md

 * **User Authentication & Authorization:**
     * Secure sign-up and login functionalities.
     * Users can log in using email/password or Google OAuth.
-    * Protected routes ensure only authenticated users can perform certain actions (e.g., liking, editing, deleting posts).
+    * Protected routes ensure only authenticated users can perform certain actions (e.g., liking, editing, and deleting posts).
     * JWT-based authentication for secure session management.
 * **Like Functionality:**
     * Authenticated users can like posts.